Analysis | How Trump’s ‘lots of meetings’ final-days schedule compares with past presidents

 Trump’s have been … different.
 There was a political rally in Georgia on Jan.
 4. Then his speech on the morning of Jan.
 6 — the one that contributed to his being impeached for inciting the violent occupation of the Capitol.
 His other public comments that day came in the form of a video attempting to tamp down criticism for the pre-insurrection speech.
 Then a few more public statements focused on the Capitol event and a few interactions with the press before a short speech at the border.

 Take out Trump’s Jan.
-6 speech and the efforts to address or clean up what happened at the Capitol, and Trump’s only had four public comments, one of which was his answering questions from the media about what happened at the Capitol.
+6 speech and the efforts to address or cleanup what happened at the Capitol, and Trump’s only had four public comments, one of which was his answering questions from the media about what happened at the Capitol.

-Trump has a bit less than a week left in office.
+Trump has a little less than a week left in office.
 There had been some effort to use those days to shift attention to what his administration presents as his accomplishments.
 Instead, it seems that he’ll use most of that time to make calls and take meetings — with individuals and about subjects which will be lost in the dust of history.